Arriva: History

-The company was founded by T. S. K. Cowie in Sunderland in 1938 as a second-hand motorcycle dealer trading as T. Cowie Limited.
-In 1948 the business was re-launched by Tom Cowie, the founder's son, still selling motorcycles.
+The company was founded by TSK Cowie in Sunderland in 1938.
+It was initially active as a second-hand motorcycle dealer and traded under the name T. Cowie Limited.
+During 1948, the business was re-launched by Tom Cowie, the founder's son, still selling motorcycles.
 T Cowie plc was floated in December 1964, and in 1965 it bought out the first of many car dealerships.

 In 1972, it formed Cowie Contract Hire, which became the largest contract hire business in the UK.
-In 1980 T. Cowie made its first foray into bus operations, buying the Grey-Green operation in London from the George Ewer Group.
+During 1980, T. Cowie made its first foray into bus operations, buying the Grey-Green operation in London from the George Ewer Group.
 In 1984, T. Cowie p.l.c. acquired the Hanger Group, which included Interleasing, a large vehicle leasing business.
 Further leasing companies acquired were Marley Leasing, RoyScot Drive and Ringway Leasing.
-Following the retirement of Tom Cowie, the company was renamed Cowie Group plc in April 1994.
+Following the retirement of Tom Cowie, the company was renamed Cowie Group plc during April 1994.

-As part of the privatisation of London bus services, Cowie Group acquired the Leaside Buses and South London Transport business units in September 1994 and January 1995.

-Cowie p.l.c. bought United Automobile Services and British Bus in July and August 1996, both of which had acquired a number of privatised bus companies.
-As a result of these transactions, in October 1996 Cowie Group was reclassified on the stock exchange from a motor dealer to a transport group.
+As part of the privatisation of London bus services, Cowie Group acquired the Leaside Buses and South London Transport business units in September 1994 and January 1995 respectively.
+Cowie Group also bought United Automobile Services and British Bus in July and August 1996, both of which had acquired a number of privatised bus companies.
+As a result of these transactions, in October 1996, Cowie Group was reclassified on the stock exchange from a motor dealer to a transport group.

 In November 1997, the company was rebranded as Arriva p.lc.
-In that year it also bought Unibus in Denmark, its first venture outside the United Kingdom.
+That same year, it also bought Unibus in Denmark, its first venture outside the United Kingdom.

-In June 1999, Arriva sold its vehicle-hire business to General Motors.
-In February 2000 Arriva purchased MTL Holdings, which included its first UK rail franchises, Merseyrail Electrics and Northern Spirit.
-In 2002/03 Arriva sold its motor-retailing businesses and in February 2006 it sold its vehicle-rental business to Northgate.
-In April 2008 the LNWR train maintenance business in England was acquired.
+During June 1999, Arriva sold its vehicle-hire business to General Motors.
+In February 2000, Arriva purchased MTL Holdings, which included its first UK rail franchises, Merseyrail Electrics and Northern Spirit.
+Between 2002 and 2003, Arriva sold its motor-retailing businesses, furthermore, in February 2006, it also disposed of its vehicle-rental business to Northgate.
+During April 2008, the LNWR train maintenance business in England was acquired.